Ray Everett: Biography

 Everett combined computers, writing and security at an early age.
 He purchased his first computer, a Commodore 64, and a 300-baud modem at age 14.
 A year later, he published his first article, writing for the Westview (a Nashville area community newspaper) and detailing his experiences as a youthful cracker of various early online services and WATS systems.

-He worked for the American Immigration Lawyers Association in Washington, DC, where he first became involved with the issue of spam as a result of the notorious "Green Card Lottery" spams sent by immigration lawyers Canter & Siegel.
+He worked for the American Immigration Lawyers Association in Washington, D.C., where he first became involved with the issue of spam as a result of the notorious "Green Card Lottery" spams sent by immigration lawyers Canter & Siegel.
 That involvement was featured in a Wired Magazine article in 1999.
 He continued to work on the emerging issues of spam and Internet privacy as independent consultant, where his work included developing anti-spam policies and enforcement practices for America Online, and as an Associate at the telecommunications law firm of Haley Bader & Potts PLLC in Ballston, Virginia.

 In 1999 he went to work for Internet infomediary AllAdvantage where he, along with AllAdvantage CEO Jim Jorgensen, conceived of the corporate Chief Privacy Officer position and helped define the privacy standards for the world's first implementation of a mass market infomediary.
 He was also the Vice President for Public Policy at AllAdvantage, where he managed lobbying and government relations, including the first piece of anti-spam legislation ever passed by the United States House of Representatives.
 In April 2000, Everett orchestrated a visit from then-President Bill Clinton as the keynote speaker at a $1.1 Million fundraising event celebrating AllAdvantage's first anniversary.

 From 2001 to 2004, he served as Chief Privacy Officer and Vice President for Consulting for Philadelphia-based ePrivacy Group, a privacy consulting and anti-spam technology firm.
 While there, he was part of the executive team that built anti-spam technology company TurnTide Inc., which was sold to Symantec Corporation in 2004 for $28 million.

 After privacy roles at Habeas, Responsys, Keynote Systems, and Yahoo, in 2014 he became Director of Product Management and Principal Consultant at TrustArc (formerly TRUSTe) where his group designed software for automating privacy risk management and built the company's first consulting practice.
-In 2019, he joined the financial technology company Blackhawk Network Holdings as Chief Privacy Officer and in 2022 joined biotech startup Avellino Lab USA.
+In 2019, he was named Chief Privacy Officer for financial technology company Blackhawk Network Holdings (a Silver Lake portfolio company).
+In 2024 he joined Topcon Healthcare, Inc., where he serves as General Counsel and Chief Data Protection Officer.

 While he has spent considerable time working with Internet start-up ventures in Silicon Valley, his consulting clients have included many large global organizations such as Pharmacia, Pfizer, Kimberly-Clark, Intuit, Aventis, Household/HSBC, Microsoft, the National Association of Home Builders, Ericsson, Comcast, Pandora Radio, Kia Motors, ExxonMobil, Fujifilm, Kellogg's, Mattel, Mondelez, Thermo Fisher Scientific, Toyota, and Yum!
 Brands.
 In 1997, he was a co-founder of the anti-spam Coalition Against Unsolicited Commercial Email.
 In 2002, he was a founding board member of the Privacy Officers Association (now called the International Association of Privacy Professionals).